JANUARY - FEBRUARY

 The Gourmet Route (Le Parcours gourmand) links restaurants and craft producers in the greater Québec City area, including those on historic Île d’Orléans, famous for pick-your-own berries in the height of summer.

-Charlevoix’s Flavour Trail (La Route des Saveurs) links more than 40 local growers, producers and restaurateurs who produce and serve regional products such as ciders, artisanal beers, pâtés, cheeses, spices and fine chocolates.
+Charlevoix’s Flavour Trail (La Route des Saveurs) links about 40 local growers, producers and restaurateurs who create and serve regional products such as ciders, artisanal beers, pâtés, cheeses, spices and fine chocolates.

 Grape growers and vintners—and many bistros and restaurants—are a part of Québec’s Wine Route (La Route des vins).
 The winemakers in five distinct regions have created an on-line tool to help visitors design customized routes (www.vinsduquebec.com/en/route-des-vins).